tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 "Knock, knock."
+⚡ AI Joke of the Day: 🤖 ASCII silly question, get a silly ANSI. 🤖
-"Who's there?"

-[very long pause]

-"Java." 🤖

 ---